atharaq/atharaq.github.io/linear/lesson6.md

 1. The leading entry of each row is 1.
 2. Each leading entry is to the right of the leading entry of the previous row.
 3. If a row has only zeroes, it's at the bottom.

+The method we used is called, again, **Gaussian elimination**.
+It is detailed in [the textbook](...), in chapter (fill in).
+Take a look at at that for help with these computations!

 # Problem Set 2